StanfordPL/x64asm/README.txt

 x64asm

 x64asm is a c++11 library for working with x86_64 assembly.
-It provides parsers, an in memory assembler, and primitives for building data flow analyses. x64asm was built with the following design goals in mind:
+It provides a parser, an in memory assembler, and primitives for building data flow analyses. x64asm was built with the following design goals in mind:

 Simplicity: